Monitoring and managing server performance isn’t just a matter of gathering metrics. A server’s performance can...

 The more tools that admins must handle, the more time-consuming and error-prone each task becomes.
 Although single pane of glass management remains an elusive goal for many organizations, tool integrations are systematically improving through mechanisms such as APIs and plug-ins.

 These integrations allow tools to share data and reporting to create a more ubiquitous management environment.
-Admins must consider how the server performance monitoring software they choose interoperates with other monitoring and management tools that might be present in their organization.
+Admins must consider how the server performance monitor software they choose interoperates with other monitoring and management tools that might be present in their organization.

 Integration is rarely native or automatic, and admins should expect tool integration to involve some level of work to resolve sometimes-subtle differences in data formats or communication preferences.
 For example, administrators might prefer to integrate two tools through simple network management protocol